-I am the stones upon which stinging ice-churned runnel sings.
+I am the stones upon which stinging ice-churned runnel sing.

-And there, those fires hot from which the Phoenix rare takes wings.
+And there, those fires hot from which the Phoenix rare takes wing.

-They said I was a pale heretic and laid me down to rest,
+They named me foul pale heretic and laid me down to rest,

-outside the white-washed churchyard walls, outside the ruddy fold.
+outside the white-washed churchyard walls, outside their ruddy fold.

-So I just let my hot blood flow, rich-red to feed their grass,
+And there my hot blood flowed rich-red to feed their bloodless grass,

-And I do let my bones peek from beneath the curtain of my skin
+And I do let my bones peek from the curtain of my skin

-and thus do I me nourish for every living thing herein
+and thus do I me nourish every living thing herein

 with my authentic self and my unconquerable song,